deepuouce/learning-r/sharp-sight-labs/blog.md

 # Basic Visualization Charts with R

-In this note, we'll be exploring different charts to use for our data visualization.
-We are going to explore the
+In this note, we'll be exploring different charts to be used in our data visualization.
+Also in this note is the utilization of different attributes, such as changing colors, width and making multiple charts.

 Charts in this note:
 1. Scatterplot